 After getting settled in, you may want to take off on a short hike on the nearby trails.
 This will allow you to get acquainted with the sights, smells and sounds of the Amazon jungle.
 As you enter the forest, sunlight is immediately filtered and you are faced with a million shades of green.
 A symphony of insect song fills the air, and our senses are instantly heightened.
 You might see one of the forest’s 13 species of primate, birds, frogs, or extraordinary flora.
 The walk is one of discovery, and immediately tunes us in to the richness of Amazon ecosystem.
 After plenty of time to explore, you will return to the lodge, where a delicious dinner will be prepared for you.
 A bilingual guide will present a briefing tonight about Amazonia, while you enjoy Ecuadorian beers, spirits and cocktails.
 You may want to head out onto the lagoon later this evening too, in search of the nocturnal wildlife, paddling silently through the black waters!
 (This service is on a group basis.)

 After an early breakfast, you will depart for a visit to Yasuni National Park.
 This 9,620 sq km park is Ecuador’s largest mainland park and is a Unesco designated international biosphere reserve.
 The park was untouched by the last ice age, resulting in a thriving and diverse pool of species, and it is one of the last true wildernesses in Ecuador.
-You will hike through the park, observing its flora and fauna as you make your way to a viewing blind near one of the park’s famous clay licks.
-There, you might catch a glimpse of the colorful parrots and parakeets.
-The birds visit most mornings to eat clay that aids their digestion of unripe seeds and fruits.
-Keep your eyes out for mealy Amazon, yellow-crowned, orange-winged and blue-headed parrots among others.
+You will walk in the park, observing its flora and fauna and make your way to a viewing blind near one of the park’s famous clay licks.
+There you might be lucky to see parrots and parakeets.
+They visit most mornings to eat clay that aids their digestion of unripe seeds and fruits.
+You might see mealy Amazon, yellow-crowned, orange-winged and blue-headed parrots among others.

 On arrival, you will be picked up at the airport and transferred to your hotel.